-The serial port can be used many ways, and it may be necessary to become familiar with the pin-out diagram.
+The serial port can be used many ways, and it can be necessary to become familiar with the pin-out diagram.
 The following chart gives you the function of each pin on the 9-pin connector and some of the 25-pin connector.
 This information can be used when configuring certain software programs to work with the serial port.

 Signal Name DB9 PIN DB25 PIN

 DCD Data Carrier Detect 1 8

 RX Receive Data 2 3

 TX Transmit Data 3 2

 DTR Data Terminal Ready 4 20

-GND Signal Ground 5 7
+GND ND Signal Ground 7

 DSR Data Set Ready 6 6

-RTS Request to Send 7 4
+RTS RTS Request to Send 4

-CTS Clear to Send 8 5
+CTS CTS Clear to Send 5

 RI Ring Indicator 9 22